venkatmarella/Python-DataScience-Learning/README.md

 # Python-DataScience-90Days-Challenge
-This is my learning of Python Data Science in 90 days.
+This is my learning journey of Python Data Science in 90 days.